Publication Ethics Statement

 • promptly act in case of relevant complaints in accordance with JHRM’s ethical principles and provide maximum cooperation for a fair resolution of the case.

 Regarding the reviews, if the Editors handling a manuscript decide to provide a review of that manuscript, they have to do this transparently and not under the facade of an anonymous review.
-With respect to submissions, it is expected that the Editor-in-chief and the Associate editors should be especially careful when submitting their work to the JHRM-AD.
-It is their responsibility to exert every effort to minimize any bias in the review process by having another Associate Editor handle the whole peer review procedure independently of the Editor-in-chief and the Editor-Author.
+With respect to submissions, it is expected that the Editor-in-Chief and the Associate Editors should be especially careful when submitting their work to the JHRM-AD.
+It is their responsibility to exert every effort to minimise any bias in the review process by having another Associate Editor handle the whole peer review procedure independently of the Editor-in-Chief and the Editor-Author.
 The process should be anonymous, ensuring that the identity of the Editors-Authors and the Reviewers are kept confidential.
 Similar caution has to be upheld in case the other members of the Editorial Committee wish to submit their manuscripts to the JHRM-AD.

 3.3 Procedures in the event of complaints and misconduct

 In case Editors are asked to cooperate with other institutions or investigators of publication misconduct, they should be ready to promptly cooperate and respond to questions about alleged misconduct.
-These standards also apply to submissions that the JHRM-AD rejected in the review process (did not intend to publish).
+This duty applies even to submissions that were previously rejected and never published.

 3.3.1 JHRM Publication Ethics Committee